stdombek/docs/content/en/docs/Acquisitions/Invoices/_index.md

 2. In the **Select order lines** window, in the **Search & filter** box, use the search and filter options to locate the purchase order line (POL).
 3. To select one or more order lines, select the checkboxes to the left of the POL number.
 4. Click **Save**.
 The order lines appear in the Invoice lines table.
 To view an invoice line, click on a row in the Invoice lines table.
 See [Viewing invoice lines](#viewing-invoice-lines) for more information.

 If you select a purchase order line that contains a vendor that doesn’t match the organization for the invoice, a Confirmation dialog appears.
 Click **Confirm** to continue with the purchase order line selection or **Cancel** to choose a different purchase order line.

+If you select a purchase order line that has a different currenncy than the invoice, a Confirmation dialog appears.
+Click **Confirm** to continue with the purchase order line selection or **Cancel** to choose a different purchase order line.

 If the selected purchase order line has a payment status of **Fully paid**, a red banner will display at the top of the invoice header and a red exclamation mark icon will display beside the relevant invoice line to alert you that the purchase order selected is already fully paid.